Vivek030805/Vivek-demo/README.md

 ## 5. Future Work

-Number plate recognition to fetch out accident victims to let their family know all the things about the accident through the highway guardian app
+Number plate recognition to fetch out accident victims to let their family know all the things about the accident through the highway guardian app.